 It’s worth noting, however, that increasing the nozzle size will yield significantly less detailed prints in the horizontal plane (when looking at them from the top or the bottom) since the layers are much wider.

 Recommendation: Increase the nozzle size by 0.2mm and keep the same layer height as before and check the results.
 You can always change to a wider nozzle if you need the print to be stronger.
+You can also go ahead and buy this cheap collection of nozzles in all sizes (with some extras tools).

 Important Note: Increasing the nozzle size may require you to increase the printing temperature.
 Example; With a 1.2mm nozzle you may need to print regular PLA at 240C instead of at 200-220C.